-The PDF version of this form is no longer accepted.
 You must use the online SmartForm below.

 All building societies, credit unions and friendly societies became Authorised Deposit-Taking Institutions (ADIs) within the meaning of the Banking Act 1959 on 1 July 1999.
 From this date, they also became companies for the purposes of the Corporations Law, with the Financial Institutions (Victoria) Code (the Code) ceasing to apply to them.

 As a result of these changes, the supervision of ADIs was transferred to the Commonwealth via the Financial Sector (Transfers of Business) Act 1999 (the FS(TB) Act).
 Under section 22 of that Act, where there is a transfer of business from one ADI to another all assets and liabilities of the transferring body become the assets and liabilities of the receiving body without any transfer, conveyance or assignment of property.

 The voluntary transfers of assets as a result of the merger of a financial institution may, however, be eligible for an exemption under the Duties Act 2000 (Duties Act) where the merger meets the criteria established under these guidelines, which have been approved by the Treasurer of Victoria.

 It has been necessary to reissue these guidelines as a result of the introduction of the Duties Act, effective on 1 July 2001.
 The previous guidelines were issued under section 137P of the Stamps Act 1958 (Stamps Act).